 Section 5.1.3 of the FEIS discusses tax revenue effects of removing property from the tax rolls for the No Build Alternative's right-of-way.
 Metropolitan Council developed the preliminary right-of-way cost estimate for the analysis.
 This amount of right-of-way to be acquired is preliminary and is subject to change as the design of the project proceeds into final design.
 Table 5-7 Right-of-Way (ROW) Acquisition and Associated Loss of Tax Revenues (in 2007 dollars) of the FEIS summarizes tax revenue effects for the No Build Alternative's right-of-way.
 The lost annual property tax revenue associated with converting land from private to public use is estimated at \$154,041.
-Sections 5.1.3 1 and 5.3.1.2 of the FEIS report long-term and short-term effects of tax revenue losses.
-These are expected to be offset by project benefits.
-No mitigation of effects to tax revenues is required as part of implementing the No Build Alternative.
+Sections 5.1.31 and 5.3.1.2 of the FEIS report long-term and short-term effects of tax revenues is required as part of implementing the No Build Alternative.